-Viewpoint Original LVA Judgement (Rev E Apr 2024) and completion, and minor adverse for year 15.
-Updated LVA Judgement (October 2024) EFFECT INCREASED Effect is moderate adverse for construction and completion, and moderate/minor adverse for year 15, assuming proposed vegetation establishes and is well maintained.
+Viewpoint Original LVA Judgement (Rev E Apr 2024) Updated LVA Judgement (October 2024) LUC LVA Judgement (October 2024) Effect is moderate/minor adverse for construction and completion, and minor adverse for year 15.
+Effect is moderate adverse for year 1 and year 15.
+EFFECT INCREASED The magnitude of change is understated, particularly in winter.
+A sequence of views to the site is available from along this path, and they are open in winter. and year 15, given the partial filtering by trees.
+Effect is moderate adverse for construction and completion, and moderate/minor adverse for year 15, assuming proposed vegetation establishes and is well maintained.
 6. View north west from Public Right of Way WK/175/M294a/5 (beside the M6 motorway) High susceptibility and medium value.
 High sensitivity.
 Magnitude is medium for construction and completion, and low for year 15.
 Effect is moderate adverse for construction, moderate/minor for completion and minor adverse for year 15.
 High susceptibility and medium value.
 High sensitivity.
 Magnitude is medium at year 1 and negligible at year 15.
 Effect is major adverse at year 1 and negligible at year 15.
-EFFECT INCREASED High susceptibility and high value.
+EFFECT INCREASED The magnitude of change and level of effect (at year 15) is understated, particularly in winter, High susceptibility and high value.
 High sensitivity (part of Coventry Way in close proximity to the site).
 Magnitude is high for construction and completion, and medium for year 15.
 Effect is major adverse for construction, and for completion and moderate adverse for year 15, assuming proposed hedgerow establishes and is well maintained.

-Viewpoint Original LVA Judgement (Rev E Apr 2024) Updated LVA Judgement (October 2024) LUC LVA Judgement (October 2024) 7.
+Viewpoint Original LVA Judgement (Rev E Apr 2024) Updated LVA Judgement (October 2024) when the proposed LUC LVA Judgement (October 2024) 7.
 View north west from PRoW WK/175/M294a/5 & Footbridge crossing the M6 High susceptibility and medium value.
 High sensitivity.
 Magnitude is medium for construction and completion, and low for year 15.
-Effect is moderate adverse for construction, moderate/minor for completion and minor adverse for year 15.
+Effect is moderate adverse for construction, moderate/minor for completion and minor adverse for year 15. hedge will only filter views.
 High susceptibility and medium value.
 High sensitivity.
 Magnitude is low for year 1 and year 15.
 Effect is moderate adverse for year 1 and year 15.
-EFFECT INCREASED High susceptibility and medium value.
+EFFECT INCREASED The magnitude of change and level of effect is understated, particularly in winter.
+An open view is available and the proposed hedge will not screen this.
+High susceptibility and medium value.
 Medium sensitivity, given context on M6 bridge.
 Magnitude is high for construction and completion, and for year 15, by which time lower areas will be partly filtered by new hedgerow.
 Effect is major/moderate adverse for construction, and completion and moderate adverse for year 15.
 8. View North east from Meriden Road Medium susceptibility and medium value.
 Medium sensitivity.
 Magnitude is medium/low for construction and completion and low for year 15.
-Effect is moderate adverse for construction Medium susceptibility and medium value.
+Medium susceptibility and medium value.
 Medium sensitivity.
 Magnitude is negligible for year 1 and year 15.
-Effect is negligible for year 1 and year 15.
-EFFECT DECREASED Medium susceptibility and medium value.
+Medium susceptibility and medium value.
 Medium sensitivity.
 Magnitude is medium for construction and low for completion and year 15.
-Effect is moderate adverse for construction and minor adverse at